keystonejs/keystone-classic/docs/Methods/paginate.md

 	   next(err);
    });
 ```

+> NOTE: All parameters of your search should be passed in to the paginate method.
+Adding additional specificity through calls to mongoose methods such as `where` will not be properly respected.

 When you call `exec` on a paginated query, it will return a lot of metadata along with the results: